Strengthening agile procurement for a national pay system

 The challenge

-The rollout of the Phoenix pay system became a national public-sector technology failure, affecting hundreds of thousands of Canadian civil servants through underpayments, overpayments, and missed payments.
+The rollout of the Phoenix pay system became one of Canada’s most prominent public-sector technology failures, affecting hundreds of thousands of federal civil servants through underpayments, overpayments, and missed payments.
+The system — intended to modernize payroll for the entire federal workforce — instead created widespread financial hardship and eroded trust in the government’s ability to deliver large technology programs.

-Beyond the immediate operational damage, Phoenix exposed a deeper problem: the federal government needed a better way to procure large, complex technology systems.
-In response, the Government of Canada established the Next Generation Human Resources and Pay team to move away from Phoenix and toward a more modern, integrated HR and pay solution.
+Beyond the immediate operational damage, Phoenix exposed a deeper problem: the Government of Canada needed a fundamentally better way to procure and implement complex technology systems.
+Previous approaches had relied on traditional, large-scale contracting methods that concentrated risk, limited flexibility, and left little room for course correction once a vendor was selected.
+In response, the government established the Next Generation Human Resources and Pay team to move away from Phoenix and toward a more modern, integrated HR and pay solution.

-The team chose to pursue an agile procurement approach, but needed outside expertise to assess whether that approach was strong enough to support a successful enterprise-scale acquisition.
+The NextGen team chose to pursue an agile procurement approach, but needed outside expertise to assess whether that approach was robust enough to support a successful enterprise-scale acquisition — one that wouldn’t repeat the mistakes of Phoenix.

 The solution